William Loeb Jr.: Roosevelt's right-hand man

 When Roosevelt took to learning judo (then known as jiu-jitsu) from Yamashita Yoshitsugu in March and April 1904 and trained in the White House, Loeb and the President's Japanese naval attaché, Isamu Takeshita, were his training partners.

 Roosevelt once described him as "The best secretary that any President ever had".
 In addition, in his own autobiography, Roosevelt stated that Loeb was responsible for starting the investigations into the frauds committed by the Sugar Trust in New York's Custom House.

 He also played a part in aligning the 1908 Republican National Convention behind the nomination of William H. Taft.
 In January 1908 he brought it to the President's attention that there was no front-runner for the Republican nomination to succeed him and that many Republican leaders in the United States Congress were under the suspicion that Roosevelt had every intention of running for a third term.
 Loeb urged the President that he would only be able to sustain the credibility of his pledge not to run again by endorsing a candidate.
 Loeb told Roosevelt that any nominee could win if only he would back him.
 In response, Roosevelt said that he would favor Elihu Root and authorized Loeb at that moment to go to see Root and make the offer of his endorsement.
 Root, then Secretary of State, was astonished by the endorsement but did not accept it because he judged himself to be unelectable.
 Loeb reported back to the President that same day to report on his meeting.
 Roosevelt accepted Root's decision and told Loeb that his choice then was William Howard Taft, saying that he had the experience to run the government.

-Post White House
+Later life

-From March 1909 to 1913 He was appointed by President Taft Collector of the Port of New York.
+From March 1909 to 1913, Loeb was appointed by President Taft as Collector of the Port of New York.
 He later went on to become Vice President of the American Smelting and Refining Company and retired to a quiet life in Oyster Bay where he lived with his wife and son, William Loeb III.

 William Loeb Jr. died on 19 September 1937 in Glen Cove, Nassau County, New York, at age 70.